Sheena1130/runMetamix/README.md

     -out blast_out.txt \
     -num_threads $(nproc)
 ```
+If your goal is to compare a protein query sequence against a protein sequence database, you should use [blastn](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch) instead of blastx and use nucleotide collection (nr/nt) as database.

 ### Step 2.
 Get read weights
 The next step of preprocessing is getting read weights from `sample.bam`.
 Here we use [samtools coverage](http://www.htslib.org/doc/samtools-coverage.html) as our tool and get `readweights.txt` as the result.